AusDTO/dta-website/_posts/2017-12-07-smart-cities-dashboard.md

 So how did we make it easy for users to understand this large amount of data?
 How did we make it plain english enough for member of general public to understand, as well as being meaningful to those users who are intimately familiar with the technical details of the data indicators?

-Through our research we learned that there was a strong user need to have a single access for information and statistics about our cities.They told us they wanted to see how their city was performing, but also how it compared to other cities.
+Through our research we learned that there was a strong user need to have a single access for information and statistics about our cities.
+They told us they wanted to see how their city was performing, but also how it compared to other cities.

 So that was the brief that we followed, and we set off to create paper prototypes and quickly iterate from this starting point.

-When we started to put the prototype in front of users, we heard immediate feedback like “why is this important to me” and “I would be more interested in you showing me where services are in my city”.
+When we began to put the prototype in front of users, we heard immediate feedback like “why is this important to me” and “I would be more interested in you showing me where services are in my city”.
 But as users continued to explore the prototype, they became more engaged in the information and the data being visualised and were able to better connect the dots and tell a story about their city’s performance.

 ## Thinking about accessibility